 Start Writing Your Daughter’s Eulogy in Our Free AI Tool

-1. Why a Eulogy Matters
+1. Why a Daughter’s Eulogy Matters

-• Offer comfort to friends and family
+• Offer comfort and connection to everyone listening

-• Preserve memories for future generations
+• Preserve precious memories for future generations

-2. Gather Your Raw Material
+2. Gather the Raw Material

-3. Revisit school reports, certificates, playlists – anything that sparks a memory.
+3. Revisit school reports, certificates, playlists—anything that sparks a memory.

 3. Shape a Simple Structure

-Opening (30 seconds)
+Opening (about 30 seconds)

 • Introduce yourself and your relationship: “Good afternoon, I’m Emma, Isla’s mum.”

-• Thank mourners for their presence and support.
+• Thank mourners for their support.

-Life Story Highlights (1–2 minutes)
+Life Highlights (1–2 minutes)

-• Birthplace, age, schools, first job or university.
+• Birthplace, age, schools, first job or university

-• Achievements she was proud of – passing her driving test, finishing a marathon, teaching herself Korean.
+• Milestones: passing her driving test, completing a marathon, mastering Korean

-• Causes she championed, people she helped.
+• Causes she championed, people she helped

 Personal Stories & Quirks (1 minute)